Does Shopping Around for a Mortgage Preapproval Hurt Your Credit Rating?

 The first step in applying for a mortgage preapproval is to research lenders.
 You can determine which lenders to use based on their processing speed, the interest rates they charge, their affiliation with your current credit union or bank accounts, or any other factors.
 Create a shortlist of lenders that may be a good fit for you.

-Next, you’ll fill out a mortgage application with detailed financial information so lenders can determine your debt-to-income (DTI) ratio and loan-to-value (LTV) ratio.Verify your mortgage eligibility (Jan 18th, 2022)
+Next, you’ll fill out a mortgage application with detailed financial information so lenders can determine your debt-to-income (DTI) ratio and loan-to-value (LTV) ratio.Verify my mortgage eligibility (Jan 31st, 2023)

 These numbers, along with your credit score, evaluate your “risk” to a lender and help them determine how much they can loan you and what interest rate they can provide those funds for.